 4. Once you see several strong roots, your new succulent is ready to plant in soil.
 Refer to section 5 above for instructions in caring for your new plant.

-Expanding Your Succulent Collection: Practical Tips and FAQs
+Practical Tips for Expanding Your Succulent Collection:

 1. Choose healthy leaves from a mature plant to give your propagation the best chance at success.